zczl929/Tetris/README.md

-Tetris Autoplayer
+# Tetris Autoplayer

-This project implements a Tetris Autoplayer that leverages a heuristic-based machine learning algorithm to optimize gameplay and maximize scores.
-The core functionality revolves around evaluating and scoring potential block placements to minimize holes, reduce bumpiness, and clear rows efficiently.
-The autoplayer dynamically adjusts weights for these heuristics to enhance decision-making.
+This project implements a Tetris Autoplayer that uses a heuristic-based approach to optimize gameplay and achieve high scores.
+It evaluates potential block placements based on key metrics like minimizing holes, reducing surface bumpiness, and maximizing row clears.
+The system dynamically adjusts weights assigned to these metrics to improve decision-making.